-Guest blog written by Drew Gurley of Redbird Advisors
+Guest blog on key man insurance written by Drew Gurley of Redbird Advisors

 Defining “who” is probably easy.
 Evaluate each person and determine how much them being gone would impact operations or customers.
 Defining the type of insurance to protect your business is a little more entailed.